tarasglek/taras.glek.net.old/content/post/Moto-Z-has-10x-less-lag-than-pixel.md

 meet some PM deadlines for features no users asked for: they wrote a passthrough <code>fuse</code> filesystem to enforce cross-app-file-sharing.
 This means that on the Pixel every user IO gets a round-trip back into user-space before hitting the NAND. <a href="https://github.com/libfuse/libfuse">Fuse</a> burns more CPU and slows down IO by up to 30%.
 I love fuse for things like sshfs, but this is a terrible application of it.
 Motorola thought a little harder and replaced the nasty fuse hack with <code>esdfs</code>(<a href="https://github.com/vadimtk/moto-x-kernel/tree/master/fs/esdfs">fork</a> of <a href="http://wrapfs.filesystems.org/">wrapfs</a>).</li>
 <li><code>/data</code>: Pixel uses the traditional <code>ext4</code> Linux filesystem.
 Moto-Z opted for <code>f2fs</code>.
 f2fs is a new filesystem developed by Samsung.
-It&rsquo;s amazing, read the <a href="https://www.usenix.org/conference/fast15/technical-sessions/presentation/lee">paper &amp; watch preso</a>.
+It’s amazing, read the <a href="https://www.usenix.org/conference/fast15/technical-sessions/presentation/lee">paper &amp; watch preso</a>.
 They drove development of the filesystem specifically by Twitter/FB/etc workloads captured from the phone.
 It does many neat things, but the thing it does best is avoid fsync write-amplification.
 F2FS flags fsyncs via block metadata instead of doing a full checkpoint.
 This means fsync requires 50%-less write operations than ext4 (interestingly competing filesystems like BTRFS have even higher fsync write amplification than ext4).
 I think the tradeoff is slightly slower recovery times. <em>f2fs nets Moto-Z a 2x speed-up and 2x increase in NAND lifespan</em>.
 Expect Moto-Z to age much better than Pixel.</li>
 <li><code>nobarrier</code>: Moto-Z has a very interesting mount option soup for mounting f2fs: <code>rw,seclabel,nosuid,nodev,noatime,nodiratime,background_gc=on,discard,user_xattr,inline_xattr,acl,inline_data,nobarrier,extent_cache,active_logs=6</code>.